davidkhala/OBP-EE-utils/Notes.md

 - Cannot be run on more than 1 CPU core
 - Pop up title `Create Instance` -> Section `Cluster Configuration` -> `Platform Host` cannot be `localhost`
     - it have to use FQDNs
+- Do NOT use 10.0.0.0/24 as the CIDR for the subnet because it is already used by docker swarm overlay network bcsnetwork in OBPEE VM.
+Suggest using 192.168.0.0/16.

 ## Compatibility
 - Hardware
   - 4 CPUs, 16GB memory, 500GB storage